willmon16/Weekly-Sessions/README.md

 1. To protect your current work:
     a.
 Save and close all documents - you are about to fetch new ones from GitHub and you don't want to overwrite these.

     b.
-Put them in a branch (if you haven't already) - so instead of saving the work in master, put it in "Working Directory"
+Put them in a branch (if you haven't already) - so instead of saving the work in master, commit your changes to branch "Working Directory"

              $ git checkout -b "Working_Directory"
              $ git add .